Fakparu/Amazon_Vine_Analysis/README.md

 From the analysis, there were about 94 helpful reviews and 40,471 non-Vine reviews.
 ![1](https://user-images.githubusercontent.com/105121697/187115618-6c6312de-d314-40bf-8cde-3d40e688acc1.png)

-o	How many Vine reviews were 5 stars?
-How many non-Vine reviews were 5 stars?
-Forty-eight (48) Vine reviews were five stars, and 15663 non-Vine reviews were five stars.
+o	Forty-eight (48) Vine reviews were five stars, and 15663 non-Vine reviews were five stars.
 ![2](https://user-images.githubusercontent.com/105121697/187115652-c0a60e3b-9d25-4387-abf7-40cfd10dad4d.png)

 o	What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?